The world's largest wooden structure.

 Given its size, the Parasol, also referred to as Encarnacion’s Mushrooms, serves a variety of purposes.
+The Metropol Parasol also commonly known as Las Setas, meaning “wild mushrooms” because of its form.
 The basement floor houses a museum of ancient Roman and Moorish artifacts and the ground floor hosts a lively Central Market.
 Along with the pleasures of food and history below the wooden mushrooms, the truly amazing levels of the structure are the terraces high above the ground.
 The terraced walkways on the 2nd and 3rd levels of the structure offer stunning views of the city and the ability to walk eye level along the ancient buildings of the Old Quarter.

 Know Before You Go

 Head there right before sunset for stunning views of Seville's rooftops and cathedral.

 Follow us on Twitter to get the latest on the world's hidden wonders.

 Like us on Facebook to get the latest on the world's hidden wonders.Follow us on Twitter Like us on Facebook